Squint Treatment in Kolkata

 Accommodative Esotropia

+Vision therapy is the evidence-based first step.
 An inward turn driven by the eye's over-accommodation to compensate for farsightedness.
 The correct glasses prescription significantly reduces or eliminates the angle.
 Surgery before optical correction and a therapy trial is premature in most cases.
-A common presentation in Kolkata children aged 2–6.
+A common presentation in Kolkata children aged 2-6.

 Intermittent Exotropia